In Brief

 When Jesus speaks of the Father's giving in the chapters that surround this passage — John 6, 10, 17 — John records the perfect tense: δέδωκεν (dedōken) — "has given."
 Greek's perfect describes a completed past action with ongoing present results.
 Not is giving.
 Not will give.
 Has given.
 Already done.
 The transaction between the Father and the Son — the handing over of specific persons — is spoken of as a thing finished in eternity past, continuing to produce its effects now.

-Hold still a moment and let that settle.
+Let that settle.
 You were given to Jesus before you heard a sermon.
 Before you opened a Bible.
 Before you drew a breath.
-The Father's choice to hand you over to His Son is not in the future — not conditional upon your response, not contingent upon your response at all.
+The Father's choice to hand you over to His Son is not in the future and not contingent upon your response at all.
 It is in the perfect tense.
 It has already happened.
 What remains to unfold is only the working out of that transaction through the instrument of your coming life.

 Then there is the other word in this chapter — the one that has occupied the church's attention for centuries. ἕλκω (helkō) — "to draw."
-The same verb the Gospels use for hauling a net of fish from the sea, the same verb Acts uses for dragging prisoners to the magistrates.
-Not woo.
-Not invite.
-Draw, in the sense you use when you pull an anchor from the sea floor.
+The same verb the Gospels use for hauling a net of fish from the sea (John 21:6), the same verb Acts uses for dragging prisoners to the magistrates.
+Every New Testament use of it is a pull that accomplishes its motion — nets beached, prisoners delivered, a sword drawn clean from its sheath (John 18:10).
+None is a mere influence.
 The fuller treatment of that word belongs to its own page on irresistible grace.
 For now, note only this: the drawing is what carries out the giving.
 The Father does not hand you to the Son and then stand back to see whether you will find your way.
 He gives, and He hauls, and the two are the same one act seen from two angles.

-And the third word: οὐ δύναμαι (ou dynamai) — "cannot."
+And the third word: οὐδεὶς δύναται (oudeis dynatai) — "no one is able."
 Not "will not."
 Not "finds it difficult."
 Cannot.
 Without the giving and the drawing, the ability to come to Christ does not exist — because the natural person is not sick but dead, and the dead do not reach for the living unless the living reach for them first.

 If "cannot" does not mean "cannot," then language has no meaning, and Jesus chose His words at random.
 Which is more likely — that the Son of God misspoke, or that you have been misreading Him?